Char2sGu/layout-projection/packages/angular/README.md

 # Tutorial

-In this tutorial, we will build one of the simplest and the most commonly used layout animation, which is to animate the items of a list when the items changes.
+Through this tutorial, we will build one of the simplest and the most commonly used layout animation, which is to animate the items of a list when the items changes.

 ## Preparation